ai-gorithm-js/CommandCenter/README.md

 Getting sued by the company that makes the tools.
 Getting sued by the company that grows the type of resources.
 Getting sued by the university for abusing their free tools.
+Getting sabotaged and minerals stolen by immature friend/friends. ( 1x )

 # Overall Progress Bar 6.00/101.00%